Experiment In Terror - Night Club

 Then ...
 Kelly has never seen the face of her tormentor so she anxiously waits to be contacted.
 The circular window at upper left is the one on the left in the 1964 photo above.
 There's a bar beyond the curtain to the right and revellers are seen looking over a railing at left - the club's first floor wrapped around an area open to the basement level below.

-... and Now, taken from about the same spot on the first floor looking towards the entrance, the photo below shows an interior made over into office space.
+... and Now, taken from near the same spot on the first floor looking towards the entrance, the photo below shows an interior made over into office space.
 In particular the open well has been floored over and a row of offices added along the wall on the right where the bar used to be.

 Then ...
 The club was known for its 'Girl On A Swing'.
 Lightly clad (by the mid 60s, unclad) ladies swung back and forth within the open well area.
 They are filmed, below, looking up to the first floor railings from the downstairs level.